Today’s article reviews a type of group fitness certification and class style that has become extremely popular worldwide.

 Core Pilates Comprehensive Immersion Course

-The course is broken down into the following six components taking place over a six-month period.
+It is broken down into the following six components over a six-month period:

-- An online pre-study course.
-This includes videos, quizzes and other coursework to get you ready for the main course
+- An online pre-study course, which includes videos, quizzes, and other preparatory coursework

-- A beginners module which includes plenty of theoretical work as well as a live studio apprenticeship
+- Beginner’s module, which includes plenty of theoretical work as well as a live studio apprenticeship

-- An intermediate module which includes private “feed-back” classes
+- An intermediate module that includes private “feedback” classes

-- Various workshops that are a benefit for new Pilates teachers including special case and small equipment discussions
+- Various workshops, including special case and small equipment discussions

-According to the Core Pilates website, there are a number of prerequisites that need to be completed before you sign up for the Comprehensive Immersion Course.
+According to the website, there are several prerequisites that need to be completed before you sign up for the Comprehensive Immersion Course, which includes:

 - 10 private apparatus classes